How to Track Your Day and See Patterns Over Time

 Just my choices, a mixture of good and honest.

-Reading across the line gives me a view of the day.
+Reading across each line gives me a view of the day.

 Reading down the page gives me a view of the month.